 The growth of the market has been consumer driven.
 Wishwell Farms takes pride in providing its customers with only the highest quality produce.
 Special attention is given to the varieties chosen to plant in order to grow only the most flavorful, and best looking produce anywhere.
 Each year something new is added to the market mix to meet demand and promote growth.
 In 2002, an old family recipe for sweet pepper relish was processed on a large scale from the vegetables grown on the farm.
 The response was so amazing that a hot version was added the following year.

 In 2011 we opened our own certified kitchen in our old milk house, where we now process all of our own relish in small batches.
-New for 2012, we will growing a half acre of soil grown tomatoes in a covered high tunnel with half of that being heated.
-This will allow us to have more homegrown tomatoes in addition to our hydroponic tomatoes during June and July.
+In 2017 we erected our 5th greenhouse, four of which are used for growing early tomatoes.
+This will allow us to have more homegrown tomatoes to meet the ever growing demand at Farmers' Markets May through July.